 - Check in & Check Out Key Exchange

-Ensure you understand the cancellation policy prior to booking.
-Property management companies and home owners often offer their clients the option to buy trip insurance.
-Trip insurance defends the renter against emergency situations and weather events, It offers comfort should disaster strike.
+Be sure to understand the cancellation policy before booking.
+Many rental contracts include an option for trip insurance.
+Trip insurance shields the renter against emergency situations and weather events, It provides comfort should disaster strike.

 During your Stay

 - Ask questions.
-You may need guidance for a fireplace, Television or spa tub.
+You may need guidance for a fireplace, Television or jacuzzi.
 Get in touch with your rental manager.
 They are there to assist.
-A brief phone call avoids many hassles.
+A phone call can save several hours of difficulty.

-- Don't forget to be a good neighbor.
-More often than not, neighboring households are lived in by permanent locals.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.
+- Remember to respect your neighbors.
+Locals will likely be as friendly to you as you are respectful of them.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

 - Enjoy your stay!
-Make sure to protect the owner (and your things!) by keeping the property secured when you are away, just like you would at home.
+Don't forget to protect the owner (and your things!) by keeping the vacation home secured while you are away, just like you would in your own home.

-- Make sure to walk through the rental home one final time and look for damages.
-We recommend walking through with the rental manager wherever possible (often this isn't possible)..
-If the property manager is not available, make sure that you take photos of the property to record its condition.
+- Be sure to walk through the rental home one last time and look for damages.
+Whenever you can, do this walk-out review with the property owner present.
+If the property owner is not available, make sure you take photos of the property to record its condition.